loot/loot/docs/app/usage/main.rst

 Load Order Backups
 ^^^^^^^^^^^^^^^^^^

-Before a sorted load order is applied, LOOT saves a backup of the current load order as a ``loadorder.bak.0`` text file in LOOT's data folder for the current game.
-Up to three load order backups are retained: ``loadorder.bak.0`` is the backup from the most recent load order change, ``loadorder.bak.1`` is the second-most recent backup, and ``loadorder.bak.2`` is the third-most recent backup.
+LOOT automatically backs up the current load order before applying a sorted load order or fixing an ambiguous load order.
+Only the three most recent backups are retained.

+Backups are stored as JSON files in the LOOT's data folder for the current game.
+The files use the naming scheme ``loadorder.<creation timestamp>.json``.

 Plugin Cards & Sidebar Items
 ============================